MikeDavidG2/bike-share_case-study/README.md

 Satisfied that I was working with an official dataset that is original, comprehensive, current, cited, and licensed for public use, I continued with the analysis.

 ### Time span of the data:
-Cyclistic's executive team is primarily interested in the differences between CR and AM, so I will focus on data from the 12 months spanning *9/1/23 - 8/31/2024*.
-Older data may skew the results since the usage of the bikes by both CR and AM has likely changed since the company’s inception in 2013.
+Cyclistic's executive team is primarily interested in the differences between casual riders and members, so I will focus on data from the 12 months spanning *9/1/23 - 8/31/2024*.
+Using older data may skew the results since the usage of the bikes by both casual riders and members has likely changed since the company’s inception in 2016.

 ### Initial data download and storage:
 In order to get the bike-share data ready for processing, I performed the following steps:
-- Downloaded the 12 monthly original csv files to a personal, unshared folder on Google Drive.
+- Downloaded the original 12 monthly csv files to a personal, unshared folder on Google Drive.
 - Stored files in an original csv file folder to retain the original datasets.
 - Used the below **cmd** prompt to create one combined csv file from the 12 originals.
   - *`C:\path\to\my\csv_files> copy *.csv combined-divvy-tripdata.csv`*
 - Searched for a processing and analysis tool that could handle almost 6,000,000 rows of data.
-  - Decided R via RStudio was the best tool for the task.
+  - Decided programming language "R" and the Integrated Development Environment (IDE) "RStudio" were the best tools for the task.
-  - For a detailed description on my search for the best tool, please see the [Appendix](https://github.com/MikeDavidG2/bike-share_case-study/blob/main/04a_Appendix_bike-share_case-study.pdf).
+  - For a detailed description on the search for the best tool, please see the [Appendix_bike-share_case-study.pdf](https://github.com/MikeDavidG2/bike-share_case-study/blob/main/04a_Appendix_bike-share_case-study.pdf).

 ## IV.
 Process
-The data processing steps can be found in the HTML file [01a_Process-bike-tripdata.html](https://mikedavidg2.github.io/bike-share_case-study/01a_Process-bike-tripdata.html) on GitHub.
+The data processing steps can be found in the HTML file [Process-bike-tripdata.html](https://mikedavidg2.github.io/bike-share_case-study/01a_Process-bike-tripdata.html) on GitHub.
 This document details how the bike-share trip data was:
 - Loaded into R.
 - Inspected with multiple EDA functions.
 - Simplified with the removal of unneeded rows and columns.